 We have all heard the story of Cortez, the Spanish conquistador who ordered his men to “burn the boats” as a way of making sure his men were committed to their goal.
-This was a primary forcing function.
+And, this was a primary forcing function.

 Focus on the thrill of ultimate victory, and recent science suggests introducing a bit of “what if I don’t get it done” thinking too.
-The pull of success contrasted with the agony of defeat provides a more profound forcing function in our mind.
-Providing a hint of the suffering of failure can spur you forward.
+And, the pull of success contrasted with the agony of defeat provides a more profound forcing function in our mind.
+So, providing a hint of the suffering of failure can spur you forward.

 It is well known that we humans respond quicker and more dramatically to avoiding pain rather than seeking pleasure.
-Think of the consequences if it is not completed.
-What will you miss?
-How will you feel?
+And, think of the consequences if it is not completed.
+So, what will you miss?
+And, how will you feel?

 Emotions spark motion!

 Feel the pain of not getting it done and the pleasure of completing your ultimate destiny.
-We are all driven to seek pleasure and avoid pain.
-You can use these emotions to become a goal-seeking missile, speeding relentlessly toward your target.
+Moreover, we are all driven to seek pleasure and avoid pain.
+Consequently, you can use these emotions to become a goal-seeking missile, speeding relentlessly toward your target.

 The Pareto Principle states that roughly 80 percent of the effects come from 20 percent of the causes.
-So, focus on the 20 percent that will get you most of the results you’re looking for.
+Focus on the 20 percent that will get you most of the results you’re looking for.

 An excellent reference on this topic is Eat That Frog, by Brian Tracy, or a short article titled What Is The Super-Cycle to Success, The Four Keys To Finding the Frick’n Fruit.